praveenorugantitech/praveenorugantitech-countries-reactjs/README.md

-# Fetch Countries Data developed using React JS
+# Fetch Countries Data developed using React JS and Material UI

 We will fetch the countries data from [Rest Countries API](https://restcountries.eu/rest/v2/all)